mblayman/mattlayman.com/content/understand-django/2020-08-26-administer-all-the-things.md

 Now that we understand what is in the admin site, let's focus on how to add your models to the admin.

-Before doing that,
-I'd first like to make note of a security issue.
-When using `startproject`,
-Django will put the admin site at `/admin/` by default.
-**Change this**.
-The starter template conveniently sets up the admin site for you, but this default URL makes it easy for {{< extlink "https://en.wikipedia.org/wiki/Script_kiddie" "script kiddies" >}}
-to try to attack your admin site to gain access.
-Putting your admin site on a different URL *won't* fully protect your site (because you should never rely on "security through obscurity"), but it will help avoid a large amount of automated attacks.

 ## Register A Model With The Admin